lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 4. Develop a solution and convert it to a computer program.
 5. Test the solution with a variety of data

-And the 10 rules may be seen as the low-level expression of what actually goes through the mind of a programmer as software is written.
+Wrigstad's "10 rules" may be seen as the low-level expression of what actually goes through the mind of a programmer as software is written.

 __I Principles__